cnlohr/swadgeguide/README.md

 T-9 weeks out:
  * Design rough draft of board.
  * Place order for boards from PCBWay
+ * Request panel from MAGFest:
+     Title: Swadge XXX: Doing Just a Bit More Than Last Year
+     Description:  A group of Magfest volunteers made a Swadge, again!
+This time we've got new and exciting hardware and firmware that pushes it to the max.
+Join us for a development story or two, a Q&A, and ....

 T-8 weeks out:
  * Receive boards.